thepudds/fzgo/README.md

 useful while testing the prototype).
 3. The proposal document suggested `GOPATH/pkg/GOOS_GOARCH_fuzz/` for a cache, but the prototype instead uses `GOPATH/pkg/fuzz/GOOS_GOARCH/`.
+4. The proposal document suggested `-fuzzinput` as a way of specifying a file from the corpus to execute as a unit test. `fzgo` instead uses the normal `-run` argument to `go test`.
+For example, `fzgo test -run=TestCorpus/4fa128cf066f2a31 some/pkg` runs the any file in the corpus matching `4fa128cf066f2a31`.

 #### Pieces of proposal document not implemented in this prototype